How to Use The London Tube Like a PRO!

 • Debit Card

 You can tap your regular bank card on the gates.
-The fee is the same as it is for Oyster Cards.
+The price is the same as it is for Oyster Cards.

 Make sure that you are using a bank card that offers fee-free international transactions.